 Our couples therapist at the time was just as clueless.
 He was a gay man who understood casual, recreational, and anonymous extradyadic sex, but couldn’t fathom my type of nonmonogamy.
 I always felt he judged me negatively and offered Nancy and me no help in maintaining our relationship in the face of my affair.
 Although Nancy and I, after many years apart, have ended up once more as life partners, I often wonder what would’ve happened if we’d had a competent therapist to help us navigate the uncharted waters of an open relationship and guide us in the ways of polyamory.
 I would’ve preferred to find a way to stay in that relationship, with the mother of my son, especially while he was growing up.

 Maybe that’s one reason I’m so determined to help my nonmonogamous and polyamorous clients now.
 Despite what Johnson says, I know in my bones that I’m not “wired for monogamy”—quite the opposite.
 The number of sex partners and the variety of sexual experiences I’ve had make me an outlier from most women of my generation, but they’ve opened up parts of myself that I’m grateful to have accessed.
 My interests in politics, poetry, psychedelic experiences, history, world travel, opera, theater, and many other things were developed in intense, nonmonogamous relationships.
-One of my most spiritual—and erotic—moments happened while I was bound and enveloped in a black leather bag in the middle of a scene orchestrated by a gay male bondage top who never touched my skin or genitals.
+One of my most spiritual—and erotic—moments happened while I was in the middle of a scene orchestrated by a gay male bondage top who never touched my skin or genitals.
 Could these experiences have happened another way?
 Theoretically, yes, but for me, sexual intimacy has always been the hand that unlocks doors in my mind I didn’t even know were there.
 And sex has always felt like a life-affirming act to me.